NoriSte/reactjsday-2019-testing-course/book/jest-101/mock-function.md

 # Mock functions

-A mock function is a special function that can record when it is invoked, capturing also parameters it was called with, return values and more

-built-in matchers are available to assert how the function behaved
+A mock function is a special function that can record when it is invoked, capturing also parameters it was called with, return values and more.
+Built-in matchers are available to assert how the function behaved.

-## basic mock function
+### Basic mock function

 ```js
 test("mock fn", () => {